Therealsxlar/ForgeFN-Fixed/README.md

 **I fixed building the dll**
 * Currently trying to fix pickaxes - Not looking too good
 * Patched mechs from spawning in - When they hit the ground they break auto.
-* Added a restart servers button
+* Added a restart servers button - Kinda Works
 * Everything else in main features was done by milxnor and his crew.

 **Please keep in mind I'm not that good at C++ and only know a little bit**